tlindner/GIME-MMU-TESTER/README.md

 Option 5:
 1. MarchU memory test
- - Currently uses two patterns $55 and $aa
+ - Currently uses two patterns: $A5, $5A
  - Only test pages with no heap, stack or code
  - Skip otherwise
  - Does not test page overlap